molie-dev/Unstoppable-Wallet-Website/src/faq/en/defi/defi-risks.md

-# What are the risks when using WalletConnect?
+# What are the risks when using Wallet Connect?

 It should be noted that WalletConnect merely acts as a bridge between the DeFi service website and the user's wallet (for example Unstoppable).